Beginners Guide To Host A Laid Back Dinner Party

 mini jar of macarons sitting on top of gray dinner plate.

-Mini s’mores kit favors also make a great take home gift for guests.
+Mini s’mores kit favors make a great take home gift for guests, if you choose to do so.

 small bowls of ice cream with fresh berries and mint, sitting on tray, overhead view.